CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

     name: Creating pairs for the coursework
     time: 5
     goal: Update the shared file in which trainees can organise teamwork rotas
-  - name: Create pairs considering the availability
+  - name: Create pairs considering trainees' availability
     time: 10
     goal: Connect the people's availability defining the most effective pairs to work together